rcherrueau/execo/doc/execo_g5k.rst

 * add ``export OAR_JOB_KEY_FILE=~/.ssh/id_dsa`` (or id_rsa) to each
   site's ``~/.bash_profile``

-* Connexions should then work directly with oarsh/oarcp if you use `execo_g5k.config.default_oarsh_oarcp_params` connexion parameters.
-Connexions should also work directly with ssh for nodes reserved with the ``allow_classic_ssh`` option.
-Finally, for deployed nodes, connexions should work directly because option ``-k`` is passed to kadeploy3 by default.
+* Connections should then work directly with oarsh/oarcp if you use `execo_g5k.config.default_oarsh_oarcp_params` connection parameters.
+Connections should also work directly with ssh for nodes reserved with the ``allow_classic_ssh`` option.
+Finally, for deployed nodes, connections should work directly because option ``-k`` is passed to kadeploy3 by default.

 TODO: Currently, due to an ongoing bug or misconfiguration (see